 |PUBLIC ADVISORY: Notice of raising Mayon Volcano’s status from Alert Level 3 to Alert Level 4 as of January 22, 2018.|

-PHIVOLCS: MAYON VOLCANO BULLETIN 23 January 2018 8:00 A.M.PHIVOLCS has raised the alert level to Alert Level 4 in effect over Mayon Volcano.
-The public is strongly advised to be vigilant and desist from entering the eight (8) kilometer-radius danger zone, and to be additionally vigilant against pyroclastic density currents, lahars and sediment-laden streamflows along channels draining the edifice.
+PHIVOLCS: MAYON VOLCANO BULLETIN 23 February 2018 8:00 A.M.PHIVOLCS has raised the alert level to Alert Level 4 in effect over Mayon Volcano.
+The public is strongly advised to be vigilant and desist from entering the eight (8) kilometer-radius danger zone, and to be additionally vigilant against pyroclastic density currents, lahars and sediment-laden stream flows along channels draining the edifice.